Schedule an Appointment

 Substance Use

 Anxiety can cause a vicious cycle of substance use and abuse.
-When anxiety is bad, someone may turn to unhealthy coping mechanisms like drugs or alcohol.
-While these may be short-term solutions, they can actually lead to worsening signs and symptoms.
-And they can be tough habits to break.
+When anxiety is severe, individuals may turn to unhealthy coping mechanisms like drugs or alcohol.
+While these may be short-term solutions, they can actually lead to worsening signs and symptoms and can be tough habits to break.

 Trauma

-Trauma can be a common cause of anxiety.
-Individuals who experience trauma or even witnessed a traumatic event can be at a higher risk of developing anxiety.
+Trauma can of course be a significant cause of anxiety.
+Individuals who experience trauma or have witnessed a traumatic event can be at a higher risk of developing anxiety.
+This may be expressed by an elevated startle response, flashbacks, sleep disruption, anger problems, and avoidance of reminders of the event.

 The Signs and Symptoms